gmarland/SemTest/README.md

 # Why is this library called EchoTest?

-Because we’re doing Semantic Testing!
+Because we’re testing the echo of the request!
 Most testing involves checking that a value returned from a function is the same as what is expected.
 This doesn’t work when working with LLMs, as they are nondeterministic.
 Therefore, you need to check that there is a threshold of similarity.

 # Why would I want to use this library?